 Today, as the majority race in Scardova, humans comprise most of the land’s cities, towns, and villages.
-The Grand Theologian of the Church of Alm has always been a human-held position, although other high-ranking Church positions have been occupied by other races.
+The High Bastion of the Church of Alm has always been a human-held position, although other high-ranking Church positions have been occupied by other races.
 Humans also have the largest number of Paragons, but this may largely be due to having the shortest life span and greater numbers when compared to the other races.

 While Alm rescued all of his people from the bonds of the Magi’s tyranny, it was the Tieflings whom he rescued from the bonds of servitude.
-Within the Magisterium, Tieflings were a slave race created by the forced mating of humans and other races with devils and demons summoned from the Hallows.
+Within the Magisterium, Tieflings were a slave race created by the forced mating of humans and other races with devils and demons.
 What began as a cruel experiment by the Magi turned into unending servitude for the offspring of these horrible unions.
 Tieflings were the lowest of the low, both pitied and reviled by the commoners.
 Forced to perform the most menial, degrading, and dangerous tasks that the Magi could concoct, a Tiefling could only look forward to a life of pain followed by a (hopefully) swift death.

 Unlike many others, Alm was able to look past the Tieflings’ demonic appearances to see their suffering.
 Ignoring the warnings of many of his followers, Alm constantly risked his life to liberate Tiefling slave camps.
 In return, the Tieflings gave Alm their undying love.
 In the war against the Magi, the Tieflings soon proved themselves to be among Alm’s most faithful and trustworthy soldiers.
 Soon the people saw the Tieflings for what they were, the most tragic victims of the Magi’s tyranny.
 What began as distaste and distrust soon turned to tolerance and admiration.